 Introduces curriculum, learning techniques, time management and career opportunities in Computer Science.
 Includes presentations from alumni and others with relevant educational and professional experience.
 Prerequisites: Restricted to students with 0-26 credits (Freshmen) only.

-Introduces students to environmental engineering as an academic major and a career.
-Covers air quality, aquatic ecology, chemical processing, energy, site remediation, and water resources and treatment.
+Introduces first-year students to the environmental engineering program from an academic and a career perspective.
+Covers air quality, applied ecology, chemical processing, energy, engineering for developing communities, environmental remediation, and water resources and treatment.
 Includes reading and writing on the history of environmental engineering, major environmental issues, and professional ethics.
+Prerequisites: Restricted to students with 0-60 units completed.
+Restricted to Engineering undergraduate students (ENGRU) or Environmental Studies majors (ENVS) or Pre-Engineering Arts & Sciences (PREN) students only.

 Explore the world of engineering through understanding physics concepts, engaging in active learning assignments, and conducting hands-on labs and experiments.
 Students will analyze product designs and engineering decisions based on the physics surrounding the situation.
 Prerequisites: Restricted to Engineering Goldshirt (PENG) students only.